How to Spot a Fake Louis Vuitton Handbag

 Depending on the collection, Louis Vuitton uses a variety of textiles to line their bags: canvas lining in red or honey, fine micro monogram textile, cross-grain leather, tone on tone polyester, or microfiber suede.
 Con-artists pay little to no attention on the interior.
 Most commonly they would line the interior with plastic or cheap tan or brown suede.

-If the look of the bag is something that appears to not look like anything that Louis Vuitton has ever designed, chances are it is a fake.
 Louis Vuitton is well-known for their high quality luxury goods.
 If the piece is of horrible quality or a nonexisting style then it is a replica.
 Remember, just because it has “LV” logo doesn’t mean that it is.

 Pay attention to detail.
 Louis Vuitton uses brass and gold metal hardware, not gold painted plastic.
 The zippers should also have the letters “LV” neatly imprinted.
 If you are given pictures from a seller, then go onto a trusted Louis Vuitton website and compare the styles.
 Minor details such as this could save from buying a knockoff.

 The LV on Louis Vuitton bags are always lined up.
 The pattern should never be tilted or not proportionate to the other side.